 If you have a neighbor who keeps his/her dogs loose, consider that this is against the law in several cities and can result in fines.
 Let the dog owner know that his/her dog escaped the yard and inform him/her about the dangers of keeping dogs off-leash and how they can impact you, your dog, their dog and themselves.

-So how to stop an off-leash from approaching your dog?
-There are several strategies you can try whether your dog is friendly towards other dogs (but you are afraid the off-leash dog is not) or your dog is reactive and therefore intolerant of other dogs getting in his space.
+So, how do you stop an off-leash from approaching your dog?
+There are several strategies you can try whether your dog is friendly towards other dogs (but you are afraid the off-leash dog is not) or your dog is reactive, and therefore, intolerant of other dogs getting in his space.

 5 Tools to Stop an Off-Leash Dog From Approaching Your Dog